-SCE looks forward to working with the FERC and other interested stakeholders on the Project relicensing.
+SCE looks forward to our continued work with FERC staff and stakeholders on the Rush Creek Project relicensing.
 If you have any questions regarding this filing, please contact Matthew Woodhall, SCE Relicensing Project Manager, by phone at (909) 362-1764 or via e-mail at matthew.woodhall@sce.com.